harry-gibson/DHS-Data-Extractions/Fever_Seeking_Treatment/README.md

 [Mapping the global prevalence, incidence, and mortality of Plasmodium falciparum, 2000–17: a spatial and temporal modelling study](https://doi.org/10.1016/s0140-6736(19)31097-9); Weiss et al., *The Lancet*, 2019

+This implementation was presented at the 2020 Safe Software (online) FME conference.
+Slides for the presentation can be found [here](https://docs.google.com/presentation/d/1O9derTkDX74zYMrnaYQU0BKtb39U8ZWiY1q2PeAocmc).

 ### Implementation